A Comprehensive Review: Impacts of Extreme Temperatures due to Climate Change on Power Grid Infrastructure and Operation: TRANSMISSION GRID EQUIPMENT IMPACTS

 \subsection{Corona Ring}

-Corona rings are made of metal and used to distribute the electric field gradient and lower its value below the threshold to avoid corona discharge.
+Corona rings are made of metal and used in high-voltage transmission equipment to distribute the electric field gradient and lower its value below the corona threshold (i.e., the threshold above which electric current on a surface ionizes the surrounding air).

-\textbf{Impact of Climate Change:} Temperature impacts corona rings in various ways.
-The corona onset voltage is the voltage at which corona discharge begins. \cite{zeng2023negative, huang2021research} presents the dependency of corona onset voltage and temperature i.e., as temperature increases, the corona onset voltage decreases.
-This is because rise in temperature increases the effective ionization coefficient. \cite{yan2016experimental} discusses the impact of high temperatures on additional corona current due to factors such as gas molecule ionization, free electron detachment, and thermionic electron production.
-Increase in corona discharge has a number of negative impacts on the grid such as power loss, equipment damage, electromagnetic interference, insulation degradation, etc. \cite{corona_ring_1} also shows that not only high temperatures impact (wear out faster) the corona rings but also low temperatures cause corona rings to operate below optimal efficiency.
-For this reason, corona rings are typically operated at ambient air or oil at room temperature (around $20\degree C$) even though they can be operated at wide range of temperatures.
+\textbf{Impact of Extreme Temperature Operations:} Temperature affects corona rings in various ways.
+The corona onset voltage is the voltage at which corona discharge begins.
+Ref. cite{zeng2023negative, huang2021research} presents the dependency of corona onset voltage and temperature; as temperature increases, the corona onset voltage decreases.
+This is because rise in temperature increases the effective ionization coefficient.
+Ref. \cite{yan2016experimental} discusses the impact of high temperatures on additional corona current due to factors such as gas molecule ionization, free electron detachment, and thermionic electron production.
+Increase in corona discharge has a number of negative impacts on the grid such as power loss, equipment damage, electromagnetic interference, insulation degradation, etc. Ref. \cite{corona_ring_1} also shows that not only do high temperatures degrade corona rings, but low temperatures cause them to operate below optimal efficiency.
+For this reason, corona rings are typically operated at ambient air or oil at room temperature (around $20\degree$C) even though they can be operated at a wide range of temperatures.

-\textbf{Existing Methods to Measure the Impacts:} The temperature of corona rings are primarily measured using infrared thermography to detect the heat emitted from the ring as a non-contact method \cite{ma2022experimental}.
+\textbf{Existing Methods to Measure the Impacts:} The temperature of corona rings is primarily measured using infrared thermography to detect the heat emitted from the ring as a non-contact method \cite{ma2022experimental}.

 \textbf{Existing Methods to Mitigate the Impacts:} Mitigation is a challenge due to outdoor nature and placement on the grid.
-The mitigation could come from design of corona rings to handle extreme environment conditions.
+The mitigation could come from design of corona rings to handle extreme weather conditions.